How to Make a Ballet Barre for Home Use

 Step 5: Measuring for wall brackets

 Next, you will need to find the studs in the wall.
 The studs are going to support the brackets, which will support the barre.
+It's a good idea to have a bracket supporting the barre about every four to five feet.

-Current construction in most areas requires a stud in the wall every 16 inches.
+Current construction in most areas requires a stud in the wall every 16 to 24 inches.
 One technique, locate an electrical box on the wall.
 Inside the wall the electrical box is attached to a wooden stud.
 Tap on the wall on each side of the box, and you will notice a hollow sound on the side without a stud.
-From this point, you can measure along the wall 16 inches from where you found the stud holding the electrical box, tap around and see if you can "hear" the next stud.
+From this point, you can measure along the wall 16 to 24 inches from where you found the stud holding the electrical box, tap around and see if you can "hear" the next stud.
 Mark all of the studs with a pencil or pen, along the wall you are going to hang the barre.

 How to Locate a Wall Stud For The Brackets